nf-core/viralrecon/docs/output.md

 ### QUAST

 [QUAST](http://bioinf.spbau.ru/quast) evaluates genome assemblies.
 We compared the reference genome with the contigs and scaffold assemblies.
-The html results can be opened with any browser (we recommend using Google Chrome).
+The HTML results can be opened with any browser (we recommend using Google Chrome).
 We have a quast folder for each assembler selected.

 **Output directory: `assembly/<ASSEMBLER>/quast`**
 * `report.html`